mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *memory is the treasury and guardian of all things.*
+> *if you hate a person, you hate something in him that is part of yourself. what isn't part of ourselves doesn't disturb us.*

 </div>
 <!-- quote-end -->